djangopackages/djangopackages/docs/faq.rst

 What about the Google Project Hosting Issue API?
 ------------------------------------------------

-Packaginator doesn't track a project's tickets/issues.
+Open Comparison doesn't track a project's tickets/issues.

 What about just screen scraping their site?
 --------------------------------------------